wandb/docs/docs/guides/artifacts/delete-artifacts.md

 * Set the `GORILLA_ARTIFACT_GC_ENABLED` environment variable to true: `GORILLA_ARTIFACT_GC_ENABLED=true`
 * Enable bucket versioning if you use [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) or [GCP](https://cloud.google.com/storage/docs/object-versioning).
 * [Enable soft delete for blobs if you use Azure](https://learn.microsoft.com/en-us/azure/storage/blobs/soft-delete-blob-overview).

-W&B suggests that you set the number of bucket version copies to 1 because it helps reduce storage costs and can help recover accidentally deleted data.
 :::

 The sections in this page describe how to delete specific artifact versions, how to delete an artifact collection, how to delete artifacts with and without aliases, and more.
 You can schedule when artifacts are deleted from W&B with TTL policies.
 For more information, see [Manage data retention with Artifact TTL policy](./ttl.md).